theREALdebater/eclat/doc/intro/future.md

 Usually a service is programmed in Ada and has an associated database.
 Outside software accesses the database exclusively through calls into the service.

-Tables can be stored in multiple actual tables (called 'assemblies').
-A variety of formats of assembly can be chosen.
-Indexes are implemented as (extra) assemblies.
+Tables can be stored in multiple actual tables (called 'partitions').
+A variety of formats of partition can be chosen.
+Indexes are implemented as (extra) partitions.

 There will be functionality to easily archive (move) or back up (copy) data in a Daedalus database, and of course to read it back in again.